peviitor-ro/dev.peviitor.ro/README.md

 ## Uploading the website to cpanel

 Build the Frontend first.
-Copy paste everything but the SPA, LICENSE and README.md files in the public_html.
+Copy paste everything but the SPA, .gitignore, LICENSE and README.md files in the public_html.

 You will need to modify/create a .htaccess file.
 See the .htaccess on the testdomain for what you need to write.